Career of Lionel Messi: 2013–2014: Continued injuries and club decline

-Following an irregular start to the 2013–14 season under manager Gerardo Martino, Messi scored a hat-trick in a 4–0 home win against Ajax on 18 September in Barcelona's opening match of the Champions League, before suffering his fifth injury of 2013 when he tore his hamstring on 10 November, leaving him sidelined for two months.
-Despite his injuries, he was voted runner-up for the FIFA Ballon d'Or, relinquishing the award after a four-year monopoly to Cristiano Ronaldo.

-During the second half of the 2013–14 season, doubts persisted over Messi's form, leading to a perception among the culés that he was reserving himself for the 2014 FIFA World Cup.
-Statistically, his contribution of goals, shots, and passes had dropped significantly compared to previous seasons.
-He still managed to break two longstanding records in a span of seven days: a hat-trick on 16 March against Osasuna in a 7–0 home win saw him overtake Paulino Alcántara's 369 goals to become Barcelona's top goalscorer in all competitions including friendlies, while another hat-trick against Real Madrid on 23 March in a 4–3 win at the Santiago Bernabéu Stadium made him the all-time top scorer in El Clásico, ahead of the 18 goals scored by former Real Madrid player Alfredo Di Stéfano.
+After scoring a hat-trick in Barcelona's opening match of the Champions League, Messi suffered his fifth injury of 2013 when he tore his hamstring on 10 November, which left him sidelined for two months.
+(Note: Attributed to multiple references:) During the second half of the 2013–14 season, doubts persisted over Messi's form, leading to a perception among Barcelona's fans that he was saving himself for the 2014 FIFA World Cup; his number of goals, shots, and passes had dropped significantly compared to previous seasons.
+He still managed to break two longstanding records in a span of seven days: a hat-trick on 16 March saw him become Barcelona's top goalscorer in all competitions including friendlies, while another hat-trick on 23 March made him the all-time top scorer in El Clásico.

 Messi finished the campaign with his worst output in five seasons, though he still managed to score 41 goals in all competitions.
-For the first time in five years, Barcelona ended the season without a major trophy; they were defeated in the 2014 Copa del Rey final by Real Madrid and lost the league in the last game to Atlético Madrid, causing Messi to be booed by sections of fans at the Camp Nou.
-After prolonged speculation over his future with the club, Messi signed a new contract on 19 May 2014, only a year after his last contractual update; his salary increased to €20 million, or €36 million before taxes, the highest wage in the sport.
-It was reported that Vilanova played a key role in convincing Messi to stay amid strong interest from José Mourinho's Chelsea.
+For the first time in five years, Barcelona ended the season without a major trophy.
+After prolonged speculation over his future with the club, Messi signed a new contract on 19 May 2014, only a year after his last contractual update; his salary increased to €20 million, or €36 million before taxes, the highest in the sport.
+(Note: Attributed to multiple references:)